 The second motivational roadblock to overcome is emotional control.
 Due to the difficulty of learning kanji students tend to become more frustrated with their progress the longer they study the language.
-It creates a sense of defeatism and lack of self-confidence that becomes increasingly a hindrance to progress in the future.
+It creates a sense of defeatism and lack of self-confidence that becomes increasingly a hindrance to future progress.
 Early in the kanji learning process this is not as much of an issue.
 Learners will see more immediate progress early on so they feed off of it and want to learn more from it (Rose and Harbon).
 The idea of emotional control provides a difficult challenge to consider.
-To curtail its possible negative effects, it may be important to remind the user to be realistic in their goals to learn kanji and that kanji becomes increasingly more difficult as more progress is made.
+To curtail its possible negative effects, the teacher must remind the user to be realistic in their goals to learn kanji and that kanji becomes increasingly more difficult as more progress is made.
 Positive reinforcement of current progress could also be used in order to boost the learner’s confidence.

 Another motivational aspect to consider is satiation control.
-As time progresses with one’s kanji studies it becomes easy to lose motivation to continue do to boredom.
+As time progresses with one’s kanji studies it becomes easy to lose motivation to continue due to boredom.
 Lower level learners see kanji as something new, foreign, and fascinating.
-They are able to focus on it as a result.
+They are able to focus on it more easily as a result.
 However, as their studies continue it becomes so familiar to them that it becomes boring, routine, and mundane (Rose and Harbon).
-This is an issue that is not quite as difficult to solve since it can easily be reduced by a change in the way one studies.
+This is an issue that is not quite as difficult to solve since it can be reduced by a change in the way one studies.
 It is recommended to break up study sessions with something unrelated to keep the learner focused.
 Another way to increase interest is to use a reward based system of study, a system of self-gift giving to ensure that goals can be met more easily (Rose and Harbon).
 Other factors can improve this as well.
 One can develop techniques to change the way they study, such as implementing a study game or trying to apply their knowledge of kanji to cultural aspects.
 Relating the learned material to something that interests the learner can also improve satiation control.
 Encouragement to change study locations may help as well.